ingydotnet/tickit-info/CurrentTickitWidgets.md

  [1]: Tickit::Widget::Layout::Relative subclasses Tickit::Window to provide an 'on_expose'
       callback

- [2]: Tickit::Widget::Tree imports Term::TermKey just so it can get KEYMOD_CTRL

- [3]: Tickit::Widget::Layout::Desktop isn\'t a direct container subwidget, but the ::Window
+ [2]: Tickit::Widget::Layout::Desktop isn\'t a direct container subwidget, but the ::Window
       items are.
 May eventually use FloatBox (there are some minor complications around window tracking logic and rendering)